 Currently, our largest foreign currency exposures are the euro and British pound primarily because our European operations have a higher proportion of our local currency denominated expenses, in addition to the Japanese Yen as result of our ongoing operations in Japan.
-Relative to foreign currency exposures existing at March 31, 2022, a 10% unfavorable movement in foreign currency exchange rates would expose us to losses in earnings or cash flows or significantly diminish the fair value of our foreign currency financial instruments.
-For the three months ended March 31, 2022, we estimated that a 10% unfavorable movement in foreign currency exchange rates would have decreased revenues by \$1.6 million, decreased expenses by \$900 and decreased operating income by \$700.
-The estimates used assume that all currencies move in the same direction at the same time and the ratio of non-U.S. dollar denominated revenue and expenses to U.S. dollar denominated revenue and expenses does not change from current levels.
+During the six months ended June 30, 2022 the U.S. dollar has strengthened approximately 10% compared to the British pound and euro and over 15% compared to the Japanese Yen.
+Relative to foreign currency exposures existing at June 30, 2022, a 20% unfavorable movement in foreign currency exchange rates would expose us to losses in earnings or cash flows or significantly diminish the fair value of our foreign currency financial instruments.
+For the six months ended June 30, 2022, we estimated that a 20% unfavorable movement in foreign currency exchange rates would have decreased revenues by \$6.0 million, decreased expenses by \$3.6 million and decreased operating income by \$2.4 million.
+The estimates used assume that all currencies move in the same direction at the same time and the ratio of non-U.S. dollar denominated revenue and expenses does not change from current levels.
 Since a portion of our revenue is deferred revenue that is recorded at different foreign currency exchange rates, the impact to revenue of a change in foreign currency exchange rates is recognized over time, and the impact to expenses is more immediate, as expenses are recognized at the current foreign currency exchange rate in effect at the time the expense is incurred.
-All of the potential changes noted above are based on sensitivity analyses performed on our financial results as of March 31, 2022.
+All of the potential changes noted above are based on sensitivity analyses performed on our financial results as of June 30, 2022.